The Perpetuity of the Sabbath

 First, the Hebrew word is olam.
 The word itself simply means “long duration,” “antiquity,”“futurity,”“until the end of a period of time.”
 That period of time is determined by the context.
 Sometimes it is the length of a man’s life, sometimes it is an age, and sometimes it is a dispensation.

 And sometimes olam means everlasting—in fact, it almost always does.
-If we allow Dr. Fruchtenbaum’s commentary on the word olam to stand then we must conclude that many respected Hebrew Lexicons such as Brown-Driver-Briggs, Genesius or Strongs are all incorrect since these lexicon’s list “eternity” among the semantic range of the Hebrew word olam.
-Furthermore, and as stated earlier, hundreds of verses must now be called into question since for example, the KJV which includes over 438 citations of the word olam, translates it as “for ever” 269 times, as “everlasting” more than 64 times, as “perpetual” 22 times, as “never” 16 times and as “evermore” at least 15 times.
-In fact, over 90 percent of the time when it is used in the Scriptures, the word olam is translated to an English word or phrase that literally means “time unending.”
+Whenever it doesn’t this is usually owed to a figurative application of olam.
+Moreover, if we allow Dr. Fruchtenbaum’s commentary on the word olam to stand then we must conclude that many respected Hebrew Lexicons such as Brown-Driver-Briggs, Genesius or Strongs are all incorrect since these lexicon’s list “eternity” among the semantic range of the Hebrew word olam.
+Furthermore, and as stated earlier, hundreds of verses must now be called into question since for example, the KJV, which includes over 438 citations of the word olam, translates it as “for ever” 269 times, as “everlasting” more than 64 times, as “perpetual” 22 times, as “never” 16 times and as “evermore” at least 15 times.
+In fact, over 90 percent of the time when it is used in the Scriptures, the word olam is translated into an English word or phrase that literally means “time unending.”
 Admittedly, olam is also used figuratively several times in the Scriptures.
 Perhaps, Dr. Fruchtenbaum is confusing olam’s figurative usage with what the word literally and thus actually means.

 The second thing to keep in mind is that there are two Hebrew forms of olam.
 The first form is le-olam, which means “unto an age.”
 And the second form is ad-olam, which means “until an age.”
 However, neither of these forms carry the English meaning of “forever.”
 Although it has been translated that way in English, the Hebrew does not carry the concept of eternity as the English word “forever” does.

-Dr. Fruchtenbaum appears to tell us here that the word olam has been grossly mistranslated in the English versions of our bibles.
-After all, “for ever” is the most prevalent English phrase used when translating the Hebrew word olam in the English bible.
-As mentioned earlier, his commentary calls into question the aptitude of the men who penned these Hebrew lexicons that we rely on since apparently they have all misapprehended the true meaning of the word olam.
-Or again, perhaps Dr. Fruchtenbaum is confusing the meaning of the word olam with the meaning of the sentence that contains the word olam.
+Dr. Fruchtenbaum appears to tell us here that the word olam has been grossly mistranslated in the English versions of our Bible.
+After all, “for ever” is the most prevalent English phrase used when translating the Hebrew word olam in the English Bible.
+As mentioned earlier, Fruchtenbaum’s peculiar claims call into question the aptitude of the men who penned these Hebrew lexicons that we rely on since apparently, they have all misapprehended the true meaning of the word olam.
+Or, perhaps Dr. Fruchtenbaum is simply confusing the meaning of the word olam with the meaning of the sentence that contains the word olam.
 Other words that appear in the same sentence as olam can limit the effect that olam has on the entire sentence but the sentence itself cannot confer a new meaning upon olam such that it must now increment or expand its semantic boundaries as a consequence.
-This means that any figurative usage of the word olam should be distinguished from its actual meaning for the sake of clarity.
+One must distinguish any figurative or composite applications of the word olam from its literal meaning for the sake of clarity.

 The third thing to keep in mind is that the word olam, le-olam, or ad-olam, sometimes means only up “to the end of a man’s life.”
 For example, it is used of someone’s lifetime (Ex.
 14: 13), of a slave’s life (Ex.
 21: 6; Lev.
 25: 46; Deut.
 15: 17), of Samuel’s life (I Sam.
 1: 22; 2: 35), of the lifetimes of David and Jonathan (I Sam.
 20: 23), and of David’s lifetime (I Sam.
 27: 12; 28: 2; I Chr.
 28 :4).
 While the English reads for ever, obviously from the context it does not mean “forever” in the sense of eternity, but only up to the end of the person’s life.

-Just because olam literally means forever doesn’t preclude the olam-containing-sentence from using the word in a non-literal fashion.
-In all the verses cited above, the bible uses olam figuratively.
+It is increasingly apparent that Fruchtenbaum is confused about the effect of literary devices on a word’s meaning.
+Just because olam literally means forever doesn’t preclude the olam-containing sentence from using olam in a non-literal fashion.
+Moreover, olam must maintain its literal meaning (of forever) in order for any dependent figure of speech to achieve its desired effect.
+In all the verses cited above, the Bible uses olam as part of a figurative expression.
 That this is the case is easily understood from the context of each verse listed.
-The specific figure of speech employed in these verses is called an hyperbole.
+The specific figure of speech employed in these verses is called hyperbole.

 According to Dr. Ethelbert Bullinger’s Figures of Speech Used in The Bible: “The [hyperbole] is so called because the expression adds to the sense so much that it exaggerates it, and enlarges or diminishes it more than is really meant in fact.
 Or, when more is said than is meant to be literally understood, in order to heighten the sense.”

 However, it is important to keep in mind that the figurative use of a word must rely upon the normal meaning of the word so that the figure of speech can convey its effect.
 As such is the case, if the word olam didn’t literally mean forever then all attempts to use the word figuratively become unintelligible.
 We too at times use the word forever figuratively.
-One might say: the train took forever to arrive this morning; however, it is understood that what was really meant is that the train took longer than expected to arrive.
+One might say: the train took forever to arrive this morning.
+However, it is understood that what was really meant is that the train took longer than expected to arrive.
+Furthermore, if forever did not literally mean time-unending, then how would the listener realize the exaggeration taking place and know to take the expression in a non-literal sense?

 All-men-named-Achish-in-1-Samuel-27:12 ARE men-who think-that-David-will-be-their-servant-for-the-rest-of-his-life.